BCDigSchol/DSIncubator2019/Session-5.md

 - What is the story that the author(s) appear to be trying to convey?
 - Is the design effective for the story?
 - What is the underlying data source?
-- What goal or research question does this map addresses?
+- What goal or research question does this visualization addresses?
 Is it clear?
 - Is it interactive, if so, how?
 - How was the visualization created?
 Do you know which software, tools, methods, etc. were used?
 - Is it user-friendly?
 If not, why and what would you improve?